Experimental Medicine Incubator

 How it works

-The Experimental Medicine Incubator works closely with DPUK's other workstreams – the DPUK Data Portal and the Trials Delivery Framework – to generate research ideas, to share new results, and to recruit the best volunteers to studies and trials.
+The Experimental Medicine Incubator works closely with DPUK's other workstreams – the DPUK Data Portal and the Trials Delivery programme – to generate research ideas, to share new results, and to recruit the best volunteers to studies and trials.

 Academic researchers work in tandem with industry scientists to make sure pharmaceutical companies and universities have the most up-to-date information – such as helpful new biomarkers or candidates for drug repurposing – in the development of new treatments for dementia.